The medications listed on this website are provided for informational purposes only.

 FAQs

-Is atomoxetine FDA-approved for ADHD?
+Is Strattera FDA-approved for ADHD?

-Can ADHD Advisor prescribe atomoxetine?
+Can ADHD Advisor prescribe Strattera?

-Is atomoxetine addictive?
+Is Strattera addictive?

-How does atomoxetine compare to stimulants?
+How does Strattera compare to stimulants?

-Atomoxetine builds gradually (a few weeks).
+Strattera builds gradually (a few weeks).
 Meanwhile, you can notice stimulants’ effects within an hour or two, which also creates a higher risk of addiction and abuse.

-What are the main risks?
+What are the main risks of Strattera?

-The most common side effects are tiredness, insomnia, nausea, stomach pain, headaches, appetite loss, sexual difficulties, and dry mouth.
+The most common side effects of Strattera are tiredness, insomnia, nausea, stomach pain, headaches, appetite loss, sexual difficulties, and dry mouth.
 As for serious side effects, the FDA warns of a risk of suicidality in children and young adults.